hyl3rid/blog/data/blog/lasagna.md

 ⦁ At the bottom of the casserole dish place some béchamel sauce evenly to form a bed of the sauce.
 ⦁ The cooked lasagna sheets are added on top of the sauce.
 ⦁ Now cover the sheet with mozzarella and parmesan cheese mixture, and place spinach left on top.
-⦁ Next, scoop the vegetable mixture and spread it evenly.
+⦁ Next, scoop the tomato mixture, then the eggplant, zucchini, mushrooms and spread it evenly.
 ⦁ Repeat the layers and top it with the remaining sauce and cover with cheese.
 ⦁ Place the casserole dish in a preheated oven at 375 degrees F for about 40 minutes or until the top is bubbling and gets a golden color.
 ⦁ Serve.